arkency/posts/posts/2013-01-02-blogging-for-developers.md

 just press "Back" and browsers redirect you back to the previous page (the blog post) and position the screen at the place where you finished reading.
 Works way better than any lightbox that I have tested.

+However if you think that I am wrong and there is lightbox of such high quality, please leave a comment.
+I would be more than happy to try it out.

 ## Images

 For every image we generate additional 2 versions.